There are 2 DMR Roaming systems of which only one is currently functional:

-- IP Site Connect Mode Tier 2 Roam
+- Tier 2 IP Site Connect Mode Roam

 - Brandmeister Based Roam (not yet functional)

-The idea is that as you travel from one repeater’s coverage to another, much like cellphones do, the HT or Mobile radio will automatically change to the new repeater frequency and maintains the same Talk Group and thus qso.
+The idea is that as you travel from one repeater’s coverage to another, much like cellphones do, the HT or Mobile radio will automatically change to the new repeater frequency and maintains the same Talk Group and thus QSO.
 N1ATP repeaters are a combination of Motorola and Hytera.
 The system is really cool.
-By programming a Motorola or Hytera HT or Mobile by Talk Group and a roam list the radio switches frequencies accordingly to maintain the talk group.
+By programming a Motorola or Hytera HT or Mobile by Talk Group and a roam list the radio switches frequencies accordingly to maintain the same talk group.

 Knut uses this method as he travels between his two repeater’s coverage.
 With this said, the radio must have roam capability.
 The “$100” TYT MD380/390 level of radios do not support, only the more expensive radios.